fundayakar/germany-soc-mapping/README.md

+## Status

+This repository is maintained as a reproducibility resource for an ongoing academic study.

 # Germany SOC Mapping Workflow

 This repository contains the code and workflow developed for soil organic carbon (SOC) mapping in Germany using remote sensing and machine learning.